Develop a new method of assessment with the IIS grant

 - The applicant must supply a written guarantee (see form) from his or her supervisor indicating that if the applicant receives the funding, his or her department head or manager will ensure the applicant is given sufficient opportunity to conduct the project.

 - The application will be evaluated by a committee consisting of a current or former director of education, a testing expert and the programme manager of the education lab at the IIS.
-This evaluation committee will submit a recommendation to the director of the Institute for Interdisciplinary Studies, who will then take a final decision regarding allocation of funding no later than 31 May 2017.

 - Once it has been concluded, the pilot will be evaluated in cooperation with IIS and the results will be shared within the UvA, as well as included in a publication.